sous-chefs/elixir/README.md

 ### elixir::default

-This delegates to the `elixir::source` recipe.
+This will install Elixir and Erlang on the node.
+By default, Elixir and Erlang will be installed from packages.
+If you want to install from source you can set the `node[:elixir][:install_method]` attribute.

 ### elixir::source